AI governance for healthcare in Aotearoa that protects patients and practitioners.

 Patient risk stratification, readmission prediction, and resource planning.
 Needs bias monitoring for hauora Māori equity, clinical oversight, and validation of predictive accuracy for New Zealand populations.

-Why international AI frameworks fail in New Zealand healthcare
+Why international AI frameworks fail in NZ healthcare.

 Research published in Nature Digital Medicine from Waitematā Healthcare found that internationally developed AI governance models are inappropriate for Aotearoa New Zealand's healthcare context.
 The study identified several critical gaps: international frameworks do not account for Te Tiriti o Waitangi obligations, they lack provisions for the cultural safety of Māori and Pacific patients, and they do not address the specific regulatory environment created by the Health Information Privacy Code 2020 and the Code of Health and Disability Services Consumers' Rights.

-Healthcare organisations in New Zealand need context-specific and population-appropriate governance that addresses questions international frameworks never ask: What happens to patient data if the AI vendor is sold or acquired?
+Healthcare organisations in New Zealand need context-specific and population-appropriate governance that addresses questions international frameworks never ask.
+What happens to patient data if the AI vendor is sold or acquired?
 Who bears responsibility for ongoing monitoring and audit of clinical AI accuracy?
 How are conflicts of interest managed when the same organisation develops, deploys, and evaluates AI tools?
 What specific provisions exist for intellectual property sharing and commercialisation of AI insights derived from patient data?
-Our consultants help organisations address these challenges with governance designed for the Aotearoa New Zealand healthcare system.
+We help organisations address these challenges with governance designed for the Aotearoa healthcare system.

-Tailored AI governance services for New Zealand healthcare organisations, from Te Whatu Ora through to private practices and healthtech businesses.
+Tailored AI governance services for New Zealand healthcare, from Te Whatu Ora through to private practices and healthtech businesses.

 We assess your AI systems against Medsafe medical device requirements, Health Information Privacy Code 2020, Privacy Act 2020, and the Code of Health and Disability Services Consumers' Rights.
-Our team identifies compliance gaps and provides practical remediation strategies that address all overlapping regulatory obligations, including Treaty of Waitangi requirements for hauora Māori equity in AI deployment.
+Compliance gaps identified, remediation strategies provided, Treaty of Waitangi requirements for hauora Māori equity in AI deployment included.

-We develop clinical governance frameworks for AI that integrate with your existing quality and safety processes.
-This includes practitioner training on AI obligations, clinical validation protocols for New Zealand populations, incident response procedures, accountability frameworks for AI failures, and monitoring systems that track bias, accuracy, and equity outcomes over time.
+Clinical governance frameworks for AI that integrate with your existing quality and safety processes.
+Practitioner training on AI obligations, clinical validation protocols for New Zealand populations, incident response procedures, accountability frameworks for AI failures, and monitoring systems that track bias, accuracy, and equity outcomes over time.

 Privacy Impact Assessments

-We conduct Privacy Impact Assessments for AI systems processing health information, ensuring compliance with the Health Information Privacy Code 2020 and the Privacy Act 2020's 13 Information Privacy Principles.
-We document your privacy safeguards and create evidence of compliance that satisfies the Privacy Commissioner and supports clinical governance requirements.
+PIAs for AI systems processing health information, ensuring compliance with the Health Information Privacy Code 2020 and the Privacy Act 2020's 13 Information Privacy Principles.
+Documented privacy safeguards and evidence of compliance that satisfies the Privacy Commissioner and supports clinical governance requirements.

 Does our AI medical scribe require Medsafe registration?